Three Dimensional Theory of the Ion Channel Laser: Bunch Distribution Optimization

 In each case, the distribution functions must obey the resonance condition $\lambda_{1,b} = \lambda_{1,r} = \frac{\lambda_{\beta,r}}{2 \gamma_r^2} \left(1 + \frac{K_r^2}{2}\right)$.
 Using Eq.~(\ref{eq:lambda1b}) this allows us to solve for the offset $\tilde{\mu}$:

 Our goal is to for each of the three cases, for a given wavelength spread $\Delta \lambda_1$, find the parameters that minimize the emittance.
-Because there are two emittances for $x$ and $y$, we choose the 4D emittance as the quantity to minimize
+Because there are two emittances ($x$ and $y$), we choose the 4D emittance as the quantity to minimize

 This minimization is subject to the constraint that the wavelength spread of the bunch $\sigma_{\lambda_1,b}$ is equal to the given wavelength spread $\Delta \lambda_1$.
+To simplify the math we use the equivalent constraint $\sigma_{\lambda_1,b}^2 = (\Delta \lambda_1)^2$ during the calculation.
 With the help of Eqs.~(\ref{eq:sigmalambda1b}) and (\ref{eq:muparam}) this constraint is

 where

 We now consider each of the three cases individually.
 First, for the matched offset Gaussian distribution, no optimization needs to be performed as Eqs.~(\ref{eq:deltaconstraints}) fixes the only free parameter $\tilde{\sigma}$.
 For this case, the parameters and beam emittance are, in terms of wavelength spread,